 But there are also things that are not and can never be “generally applicable” — things that only a customized eLearning solution can cater for.
 And just like you need to customize your LMS to reflect your company’s brand, there are also some cases that custom course content is a must!

-The same is true for any business procedure, skill and knowledge that is unique to the company and should not leak to competitors.
-From Coca Cola’s “secret formula” and Google’s proprietary PageRank algorithm to Apple’s closely guarded software and hardware development, there are lots of things a company has to take the custom eLearning route for, since not only third party content creators don’t know about them, but they should also never learn.
+The same is true for any business procedure, skill, and knowledge that is unique to the company and should not leak to competitors.
+From Coca Cola’s “secret formula” and Google’s proprietary PageRank algorithm to Apple’s closely guarded software and hardware development, there are lots of things a company has to take the custom eLearning content development route, since not only third-party content creators don’t know about them, but they should also never learn.
 In such cases, custom eLearning solutions are pretty much the only way to go!

-Of course, customizable course content is also needed in cases, such as compliance training.
+Creating online courses on your own, using customizable course content, is also needed in cases, such as compliance training.
 Custom compliance eLearning is a necessity, as different businesses, even within the same industry, might have different needs.

 4. It helps with knowledge retention

-Besides being in control of your training and covering just the things that you need to cover, there is also another, seldom mentioned, benefit from developing a custom eLearning solution.
+Besides being in control of your training and covering just the things that you need to cover, there is also another, rarely mentioned, benefit from developing a custom eLearning course.

 The process of gathering operational knowledge from inside the company to present it in the form of an eLearning course itself can help you formalize and understand your business processes and the day-to-day operation of your organization better.
 Problematic procedures and issues that have gone unnoticed for years have a tendency to jump right out of the (web)page at you when finally seen in writing.

-And even if your company has been doing everything just fine, by putting your business procedures in writing for your LMS courses, you’re helping with knowledge retention, by capturing and transfering key knowledge and techniques from your current employees in a form that can be stored, refined and reused to train future hires.
+And even if your company has been doing everything just fine, by putting your business procedures in writing for your LMS courses, you’re helping with knowledge retention, by capturing and transferring key knowledge and techniques from your current employees in a form that can be stored, refined, and reused to train future hires.

-This is something essential for the long term success of a business that comes for free with creating your own custom eLearning courses.
+This is something essential for the long-term success of a business that comes for free with custom eLearning course development.

 5. It’s not an either-or proposition